How to Grow Shasta Daisies in Your Garden

-These classic flowers are a mainstay in the flower garden.
-Learn how to grow Shasta Daisy in your own yard.
+These classic, cheerful white blooms are a mainstay in the flower garden.
+Learn how to grow a Shasta daisy in your own backyard.

-I’m headed to Ohio to visit a friend next week, and this Florida girl is already looking forward to seeing the colorful flower gardens that fill the Midwest every summer.
-Perennials like coneflower, black-eyed susan, hosta, and tiger lilies are at their best in mid-summer, and Shasta Daisy adds a lovely cool splash of white to these colorful beds.
+There’s something special about the colorful flower gardens that blossom across the Midwest when the weather warms.
+Perennials like coneflower, black-eyed susan, hosta, and tiger lilies are at their best in mid-summer.
+Shasta daisy adds a lovely cool splash of white to these colorful beds.
 If you’re not already growing these beautiful daisies, here’s what you need to know.

-Shasta Daisy doesn’t exist in the wild; it’s a hybrid of four other daisies from around the world created in the 1890s by Luther Burbank.
+Shasta daisy doesn’t exist in the wild; it’s a hybrid of four other daisies from around the world created in the 1890s by Luther Burbank.
 Burbank was an American horticulturalist and agricultural pioneer who worked mainly in California.
-He introduced Leucanthum x Superbum to the world in 1901 after 17 years of development, naming it Shasta Daisy in honor of Mt.
+He introduced it to the world in 1901 after 17 years of development, naming it in honor of Mt.
 Shasta in the Cascade Mountains.
-His goal in hybridizing this variety was to create a daisy that resembled the wild ox-eye daisy he’d grown up loving in Massachussetts, with the added benefits of large flowers, sturdy stems, prolonged blooming season, and staying power when cut.
-Shasta Daisy offers all this and more.
-It’s a perennial, blooming the first year from seed.
-The tall stems are sturdy enough to grow 3 – 4 feet tall without needing staking, and their clumping behavior means they’ll spread to fill your flower garden beds over time.
-They make beautiful bouquets, alone or mixed with other summer-blooming perennials, and their bloom season lasts from mid-June to early fall in many areas.
-No wonder this is one of the most beloved and commonly-planted of flowers.
+His goal in hybridizing this variety was to create a daisy that resembled the wild ox-eye daisy he’d grown up loving in Massachusetts, with the added benefits of large flowers, sturdy stems, a prolonged blooming season and staying power when cut.
+Shasta daisy offers all those benefits and more!

+A perennial, this flower blooms the first year from seed.
+Its stems are sturdy enough to grow 3 to 4 feet tall without needing staking, and its clumping behavior means it’ll spread to fill your flower garden beds over time.
+It makes beautiful bouquets (as do these top 10 flowers for a cutting garden), and its bloom season lasts from mid-June to early fall in many areas.

-Grow Shasta Daisy in zones 5 – 8 in full sun or part shade (especially in warmer climates).
-Well-drained, fertile soil is best, so add organic material like compost around the plants each spring to enrich the soil.
-They tolerate dry spells well, but a little extra water in especially hot, dry weather may be needed.
-In the fall when blooms are done, cut Shasta Daisy foliage back to just above the soil.
+Well-drained, fertile soil is best, so add organic material like compost around the Shasta daisy plants each spring to enrich the soil.
+Regular deadheading and division every two or three years stimulates growth.
+It tolerates dry spells well, but a little extra water in hot, dry weather may be needed.
+In the fall when blooms are done, cut foliage back to just above the soil.
 It will return in the spring to bloom anew!